 Research in the Usher Institute

-The Usher Institute is one of 5 delivery hubs within the University of Edinburgh as part of the Edinburgh and South East Scotland City Region Deal, along with Edinburgh Futures Institute, Bayes Centre, Agritech and the National Robotarium (in partnership with Heriot-Watt).
+The Usher Institute is a delivery hub as part of the Edinburgh and South East Scotland City Region Deal, along with Edinburgh Futures Institute, Bayes Centre, Agritech, National Robotarium (in partnership with Heriot-Watt) and the Edinburgh International Data Facility.